Flippa Site Rules

 - The seller must provide full details of the item for sale, and must not intentionally hide information from public view.

-- Any claims to revenue or traffic in a listing must to supported by evidence.
+- Any claims of revenue or traffic in a listing must be supported by evidence.
 Any claims to potential revenue or traffic in a listing must clearly marked as such and be accompanied by robust workings and assumptions.

 - Sites with less than two months of revenue history are not able to claim revenue in their financials or listing title/description.

 - Claims to specific potential revenue or traffic numbers are expressly forbidden in listing titles.

 - Buyer guarantees are not allowed on listings due to their lack of enforceability and contention regarding guarantee terms - parties should instead utilize sales contracts and/or escrow services.

 - Items may not be offered for sale through any other channel whilst the subject of an auction on Flippa.
 This does not extend to private sales.